“The benefit for us is not just for the organisation, but for the communities we work with. And at the end of the day that is what matters most.”

-“Multiplex introduced us to Accounting For Good, and it immediately allowed us to get our finances fit for purpose.
+“Multiplex introduced us to True Accounting, and it immediately allowed us to get our finances fit for purpose.
 In Indigenous funding and programs there’s a real focus on ensuring value for money.
 In charities in general, there is a real need to be transparent and accountable, to make sure donation dollars are going where they are meant to.

 So, we really needed to be able to live inside our accounts but without taking up all of our time – time which is better spent delivering on the ground.
 We know we need to be in community, running programs rather than going over receipts or looking at invoices.

-The beauty of working with Accounting For Good is our ability to do things remotely… we can have everyone accessing the Xero platform… of course we need to be able to drive it, but it’s great to have someone show you how to get the best out of it.
+The beauty of working with True Accounting is our ability to do things remotely… we can have everyone accessing the Xero platform… of course we need to be able to drive it, but it’s great to have someone show you how to get the best out of it.

 Part of the team